-“Simon” is the Greek spelling and “Peter” is the Hebrew spelling.
+“Simon” is the Greek spelling, and “Peter” is the Hebrew spelling.
 Simon is the name given to him at birth.
 Peter is the name given to him by Jesus.
 Peter did not use his name “Simon” in the first epistle.
 “Peter” is the Greek translation of “Cephas.”
 Jesus gave him the name “Peter.”
-This is the name most commonly used of Peter in the New Testament.
-The double name may indicate that Peter writes to both Jews and Greeks.
+“Peter” is the label most commonly used of him in the New Testament.
+The double representation “Simon Peter” may indicate that Peter writes to both Jews and Greeks.

-John 1:42 And he brought him to Jesus.
-Now when Jesus looked at him, He said, “You are Simon the son of Jonah.
-You shall be called Cephas” (which is translated, A Stone).
+John 1:42, And he brought him to Jesus.
+Now when Jesus looked at him, He said” “You are Simon the son of Jonah.
+You shall be called Cephas” [translated as a stone].

-Peter was Simon the son of Jonah, that would be equivalent to Simon Johnson today!
+Peter was Simon, the son of Jonah, that would be equivalent to Simon Johnson today.”

-“So when they had eaten breakfast, Jesus said to Simon Peter, ‘Simon, son of Jonah, do you love Me more than these?’”
+“So when they had eaten breakfast, Jesus said to Simon Peter‘ ‘Simon, son of Jonah, do you love Me more than these?”
 (John 21:15).

-We also know that Peter was married for he had a mother-in-law (Mark 1:30)!
+We also know that Peter was married, for he had a mother-in-law (Mark 1:30).

 We should not be afraid to identify ourselves with the Lord.

 Invariably Peter identifies himself with Jesus Christ.
-It may make good copy for the news to know where you stand regarding the great leaders of the day.
-However, this makes no impression on God whatever.
+It may make a good copy for the news to know where you stand regarding the great leaders of the day.
+However, that makes no impression on God whatever.
 What counts in God’s eyes is whether we identify with Christ.
 When you meet those without Christ, are you courageous enough to advertise who you are?

-“Saying, ‘What do you think about the Christ?
-Whose Son is He?’
-They said to Him, ‘The Son of David’” (Matthew 22:42).
+“Saying’ ‘What do you think about the Christ?
+Whose Son is He?
+They said to Him “The Son David”‘ (Matthew 22:41).